Randolph Road Line: Glenmont–College Park Line

 Route C8 was then reincarnated on July 25, 1998, to operate as part of WMATA's new Glenmont–College Park Line.
 The line was created at the request of the Action Committee for Transit in February 1998, which sought to enhance transportation between University of Maryland, College Park and Washington Metro stations that are located in the upper northwestern region of Montgomery County, Maryland.
 The Action Committee for Transit had a very strong ambition for the C8 to operate between College Park–University of Maryland station and White Flint station, via Glenmont station between Monday and Saturday.

 WMATA initially began operating the C8 between College Park and Glenmont station during the weekday peak hours as an experimental route as WMATA was not sure if the C8 would be successful in attracting enough riders to be able to sustain the route.
-The route mostly operated along River Road, Paint Branch Parkway, Campus, Adelphi Road, New Hampshire Avenue, Randolph Road, and Georgia Avenue.
-If the route succeeded, the line would become permanent and can be extended to North Bethesda station.
+The route mostly operated along River Road, Paint Branch Parkway, Campus Drive, Adelphi Road, New Hampshire Avenue, Randolph Road, and Georgia Avenue.
+If the route succeeded, the line would become permanent and can be extended to White Flint station.

 Changes

 On July 18, 1999, as a result of the success of the route in attracting a high volume of riders, WMATA made the C8 a permanent Metrobus route.
 WMATA also implemented weekday midday and Saturday service, as opposed to operating only during rush hours to meet the Action Committee for Transit's request for the C8 to operate more frequently throughout the day and Saturdays.

-On January 13, 2001, WMATA finally met the full request of the Action Committee for Transit, of extending the C8 route beyond Glenmont station to White Flint station along Randolph Road replacing Ride On route 40.
+On January 13, 2001, WMATA finally met the full request of the Action Committee for Transit, of extending the C8 route beyond Glenmont station to White Flint station (now North Bethesda station) along Randolph Road replacing Ride On route 40.
 As a result, the name of the route was changed to the College Park-White Flint Line.